NicholasRaffone/CommLab-Asg3/README.md

 Reaction sounds: from freesounds.org and mixkit

+Web Development: We used vanilla JS to communicate between the HTML and audio.
+Using Toner.js, we were able to play and pause the audio clips dynamically.
+We were able to create abstractions of the buttons that allowed us to implement new audience and performer reactions seamlessly, and utilized event listeners to handle user input.

 Reflection/Evaluation:

 Our expectations were met.
 We were able to create a website similar to our wireframe and edit the sound recordings to communicate our messgae to the audience.
+If we were to continue with this website, we would look to increase interactivity, with the speaker reacting to the audience input in a more dynamic way.
+One idea we couldn't implement was where with enough booing, the comedian would give up mid performance.